prysmaticlabs/prysm/tools/cross-toolchain/README.md

 ### Using Published Docker Container for Cross Compilation Targets:
-This is still a WIP, at the time of this writing linux_amd64, linux_arm64, and osx_amd64 are working targets.
+At the time of this writing linux_amd64, linux_arm64, osx_amd64, and windows_amd64 are working targets.

 #### If your host machine is linux_amd64
 If you are on linux_amd64 and you have docker configured, you can simply use bazel with the docker target configs.
 See the table below